scireum/sirius-db/README.md

 Provides a database independent mapping framework which can be extended by user code.
 * [JDBC](src/main/java/sirius/db/jdbc)\
 Provides a both, a low-level interface which adds configuration- and resource management to JDBC while still delivering its raw performance.
-Also a high-level mapper based on **Mixing** is provided.
+Also, a high-level mapper based on **Mixing** is provided.
 * [ES](src/main/java/sirius/db/es)\
 Provides a HTTP based client for Elasticsearch which utilizes **Mixing** to provide a high-level API.
 * [Mongo](src/main/java/sirius/db/mongo)\
 Provides a both, a low-level interface which adds configuration- and resource management to the plain MongoDB driver whil still delivering its raw performance.
-Also a high-level mapper based on **Mixing** is provided.
+Also, a high-level mapper based on **Mixing** is provided.
 * [Redis](src/main/java/sirius/db/redis)\
 Contains a helper framework which provides configuration- and resource management when talking to one or more Redis servers.